-Here is video of a SMC ski excursion to Mount Morrison in perfect powder conditions.
+Below is a video of an SMC ski excursion to Mt.
+Morrison in perfect powder conditions.